Which of these US Trends could take off in South Africa?

 Add as a preferred source on Google

-While the list focusses exclusively on US trends, there are some overlaps with what we are seeing in South Africa; particularly with sectors like Elderly care and Disaster relief.
-Cape Town’s current drought, for example, has lead to a surge in water startups eager to come up with innovative solutions to #DefeatDayZero.
+While the list focuses exclusively on US trends, there are some overlaps with what we are seeing in South Africa, particularly with sectors like Elderly care and Disaster relief.
+Cape Town’s current drought, for example, has led to a surge in water startups eager to come up with innovative solutions to #DefeatDayZero.

 Which of these other ideas do you think could work for the South African market?